iCliniq Logo

 • The females in the childbearing age group must inform the doctor if they are pregnant or planning to conceive.

-• Before taking the medication, one must know that Varenicline makes you feel dizzy or unconscious.
-Therefore activities like driving or swimming should be avoided when on Varenicline.
+• Before taking the medication, one must know that Varenicline makes one feel dizzy or unconscious.
+Therefore, activities like driving or swimming should be avoided while on Varenicline.

 • When on Varenicline, alcohol or any addictive substance must be avoided as Varenicline increases its effect.